“Prominent displays include the school's and British values, as well as examples of pupil's written work, celebrating high standards”

 The school rules were decided on after a whole school consultation and are known and understood by all children and adults.
 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws; that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service are regular parts of our calendar and help reinforce this message.
 The school has an active relationship with their community PCSO, who is a regular visitor to classes and whole school events.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safety, through of provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and ‘Staying Safe’ unit in PSHE.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our Online Safety work and our 3D PSHE Curriculum.
 Whether it be through choice of challenge, of how they record or of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 Our school ethos revolves around our 6 Values, including ‘Respect’, which were decided upon after a whole school consultation.
 Assemblies each term are based around these values, with pupils being part of discussions related to what our values mean and how it is embodied in day to day life both in and out of school.
 Themes from assemblies are picked up on and developed in class during class council, PSHE and RE lessons.